TheAcharya/ShotData-Website/docs/faq.md

 Put simply, **Production Data** is oriented towards production reports, while **Shot Data** is oriented towards stills-based shot lists.
 Together with [Marker Data](https://markerdata.theacharya.co), they form a trilogy of Final Cut Pro tools and can be used independently or alongside one another.

+## Are you affiliated with Notion?

+We are not associated with, nor do we have any affiliation with, Notion in any capacity.

+## Is it possible to use Shot Data with the free plan of Notion?

+**Shot Data** can be used with Notion's free plan.
+There are no technical constraints imposed by Shot Data on such usage.
+However, it is important to consider the limitations inherent to Notion's free tier.
+Specifically, Notion's free plan restricts uploads to a maximum of 5MB per file. **Shot Data** uploads each shot's PNG still (and, where set, a page icon) to Notion, so files larger than that limit may fail to upload even when extraction itself succeeds.

+To use [Notion AI](https://www.notion.com/help/category/notion-ai) or the [Notion MCP](https://www.notion.com/help/notion-mcp) with the shot list, a paid Notion account is required.

 ## Was AI and LLMs used in the development of Shot Data?

 Yes, though the extent varied across different parts of the application.
 The underlying engine, [OpenFCPXMLKit](https://github.com/TheAcharya/OpenFCPXMLKit), which handles the parsing and shot extracting logic that powers **Shot Data**, was developed with substantial assistance from various large language models throughout its creation.